ShellCode33/CredSLayer/README.md

 Good luck !
 If you need help to understand something, feel free to contact me : shellcode33{at}protonmail.ch

 # Credits

+* CredSLayer is based on [pyshark](https://github.com/KimiNewt/pyshark), a tshark Python wrapper

 * Wireshark for their [pcaps](https://wiki.wireshark.org/SampleCaptures)